BojamaV/PLY-L-CALC/README.md

 # How to use

-The ply la calc uses simple addition, subtraction, multiplication and division commands i.e
+The ply la calc uses simple addition, subtraction, multiplication and division commands that can be found on the coms.md file

-+
--
-*
-/

 # Documentation